Last modified: Tue Nov 27 2018 08:44:20 GMT+0100 (CET)

 - Custom message checkbox: This is available for password resets or for welcome message, you can either write your own message (which will be appended with a temporary key and the signature), or let the system generate one automatically.

-Keep in mind that all e-mails sent through this system will, in addition to your own message, will be signed in the name of the instance's host organisation's support team, will include the e-mail address of the instance's support (if the contact field is set in the bootstrap file), and will include the instance's PGP signature for users that have a PGP key set (and thus are eligible for an encrypted e-mail).
+Keep in mind that all e-mails sent through this system, in addition to your own message, will be signed in the name of the instance's host organisation's support team, the e-ail will also include the e-mail address of the instance's support (if the contact field is set in the bootstrap file), and will include the instance's GnuPG signature for users that have a GnuPG key set (and thus are eligible for an encrypted e-mail).

 Each users belongs to an organisation.
 As admin, you can manage these organisations.

-- Local organisation: If the organisation should have access to this instance, tick this checkbox.
+- Local organisation: If the organisation should have access to this instance, tick the checkbox.
 If you would only like to add a known external organisation for inclusion in sharing groups, uncheck it.

 - Organisation Identifier: Name your organisation.
 If you want to add a picture, you should add a file on the webserver using the 'Server Settings menu'.
 Picture should have the same name.
 To learn more about server settings menu, click here.